Pumpkin oatmeal chocolate chip cookies are soft, chewy, and deliciously spiced.

 We’ve explored chewy pumpkin cookies at length before.
 Back in 2013, I discovered that pumpkin can replace eggs in cookies.
 (See my pumpkin chocolate chip cookies.)
-This was a game-changer for me.
+This was a game changer for me!
 When both are used in cookie recipes, the resulting cookie is more cakey and less dense/chewy.
-I prefer a dense and chewy pumpkin cookie, so I went to town on this concept.
-From there, I created my favorite pumpkin chocolate chip cookies.
+By the way, for a cakey cookie, see my soft pumpkin cookies.

 Things were a different story when I threw oats into the cookie dough.
 Testing pumpkin oatmeal cookies proved that an egg—or at least part of an egg—is necessary.
 Why?
 Without an egg, they are a little dry and crumbly because of all the oats.
 So in my pumpkin oatmeal cookies, I add an egg yolk.
 That little extra fat is perfection and the cookies remain remarkably soft and chewy.

 For chewy cookies, melted butter wins.

 Here’s another chewy pumpkin cookie secret.
 Blot your pumpkin.
 You see, pumpkin puree is extremely wet and extra moisture in cookie dough results in cakey cookies that spread too much.
-Take the 15 seconds to blot it and your pumpkin oatmeal chocolate chip cookies will dramatically improve.
-Simply measure your pumpkin puree, then squeeze out moisture with a paper towel.
+Take the 15 seconds to blot it before using.
+Simply measure your pumpkin puree, then squeeze out some moisture with a paper towel.

 See a side-by-side cookie comparison of blotted/non-blotted pumpkin cookies in my recipe for brown butter pumpkin oatmeal cookies.

 Baker’s tip: I suggest using a cookie scoop.
 I always use a cookie scoop when I make oatmeal cookies.
 Once you scoop each, slightly flatten them down.
 The cookies don’t spread *too much* but they will spread a little if you flatten it out first.
 Just like this: